Rugby Union Players' Association: History

 In August 1995, the ARU, NSWRU, QRU and the ACTRU agreed to support the establishment of a players’ association and to loan it $10,000.00 for set up costs and to allow it distribute television revenue.
 The RUPA was established and the following month, an initial steering committee made of Tony Dempsey, Ewen McKenzie, George Gregan, Damien Smith, Mark Harthill, Tim Kava, Rod McCall and Rod Kafer was formed with Dempsey being elected president in December 1995.

-Dempsey remained as president until the end of 2009 when he resigned and was replaced by Omar Hassanein as acting chief.
-Greg Harris was appointed as chief executive officer (CEO) of RUPA in 2010, and upon his departure in February 2015 Ross Xenos was appointed in his place.

-Executive

-RUPA has a thirteen-person Executive, currently led by President Benn Robinson and chairman Bruce Hodgkinson SC.

-Full RUPA board as of 11 February 2016: